MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

 ---
 # How to: Locate and organize project and item templates

-Template files must be placed in a location that Visual Studio recognizes, for the templates to appear in the **New Project** and **Add New Item** dialog boxes.
+Template files must be placed in a location that Visual Studio recognizes for the templates to appear in the **New Project** and **Add New Item** dialog boxes.
 You can create custom subcategories for templates that will also appear in the dialog boxes.

-## Locating templates
+## Locate templates

 Installed templates and user templates are stored in two different locations.

+### User templates

-If a compressed file that includes a .vstemplate file exists in these locations, the template will appear in the **New Project** or **Add New Item** dialog box.
+If you add a compressed (.zip) file that includes a .vstemplate file to the user template directory, the template will appear in the **New Project** or **Add New Item** dialog box.
+By default, user templates are located in:

+- %USERPROFILE%\Documents\Visual Studio \<Version\>\Templates\ProjectTemplates

+- %USERPROFILE%\Documents\Visual Studio \<Version\>\Templates\ItemTemplates

+For example, the following directory contains user project templates for C#:

+   C:\Users\UserName\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\

 > [!TIP]
 > You can set the location for user templates in **Tools** > **Options** > **Projects and Solutions** > **Locations**.